Stratio/crossdata/doc/src/site/sphinx/ConnectorOperations.rst

 *   **CREATE_INDEX**: Create a new index.
 *   **DROP_INDEX**: Drop an existing index.

-The next operations is related to Data Discovery.
+The next operations are related to Data Discovery.

 *   **IMPORT_METADATA**: Provide metadata of the existent tables.